sovrasov/flops-counter.pytorch/README.md

 ## Usage tips

 - This script doesn't take into account `torch.nn.functional.*` operations.
 For an instance, if one have a semantic segmentation model and use `torch.nn.functional.interpolate` to upscale features, these operations won't contribute to overall amount of flops.
 To avoid that one can use `torch.nn.Upsample` instead of `torch.nn.functional.interpolate`.
 - `ptflops` launches a given model on a random tensor and estimates amount of computations during inference.
 Complicated models can have several inputs, some of them could be optional.
 To construct non-trivial input one can use the `input_constructor` argument of the `get_model_complexity_info`. `input_constructor` is a function that takes the input spatial resolution as a tuple and returns a dict with named input arguments of the model.
-Next this dict would be passed to the model as keyworded arguments.
+Next this dict would be passed to the model as a keyword arguments.
 - `verbose` parameter allows to get information about modules that don't contribute to the final numbers.
 - `ignore_modules` option forces `ptflops` to ignore the listed modules.
 This can be useful for research purposes.
 For an instance, one can drop all convolutuions from the counting process